-1. A DEC is a standing territorial body of the Electoral Administration of Georgia.
+- 1. A DEC is a standing territorial body of the Electoral Administration of Georgia.
 The CEC shall set up DECs by a majority of the total number of CEC members.
 A DEC has an official seal with its name on it, a stamp, and a settlement and current bank accounts.
 The DEC chairperson and accountant are responsible for the DEC expenditure authorised by the CEC.
-A DEC may spend funds allocated for elections from any account opened with any commercial bank and/or its branch office.

-2. The CEC is authorised to set up by ordinance one DEC within the boundaries of one or more than one self-governing units, and

-10 DECs in the city of Tbilisi.

-[2.
-The CEC is authorised to set up by ordinance one DEC within the boundaries of one municipality, and 10 DECs in the city of Tbilisi.
+A DEC may spend funds allocated for elections from any account opened with any commercial bank and/or its branch office. - 2.
+The CEC is authorised to set up by ordinance one DEC within the administrative boundaries of one or more than one municipality, and 10 DECs in Tbilisi municipality. - [2.
+The CEC is authorised to set up by ordinance one DEC within the boundaries of one municipality, and 10 DECs in Tbilisi municipality.
 The boundaries of a municipality concerned shall be the jurisdiction of a DEC.
-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]
+(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)